 It’s the idea that, when a woman consents to sex, she’s consenting to it any which way, and being treated like a piece of meat is just part of the package she’s agreed to.
 How can we change things without keeping our pussies closed?
 I’ve had some truly wonderful and reciprocal experiences.
 They weren’t all like this, but emotionally the bad ones overpower and taint the good ones.

-There’s the guy who seems the gentleman, who disappears after I tell him I’m not ready to have sex on the 3rd date.
-There’s the guy I go home with for the first time, who within 5 minutes of making-out is shoving his dick in my face expecting me to go down on him.
-Years ago, there’s the guy I ocassionally sleep with who one night tells me he just “isn’t into it” unless it’s without a condom or anal, and then despite my protests, proceeds to shove his unwrapped cock in my cunt and pump away, thinking I’ll just get so lost in the moment I’ll stop asking him to put on a condom.
-I have to actually physically push him off and out.
+There’s the guy who seems the gentleman and who disappears after I tell him I’m not ready to have sex on the 3rd date.
+There’s the guy I go home with for the first time who within 5 minutes of making-out is shoving his dick in my face expecting me to go down on him.
+Years ago, there was the guy I occasionally slept with, who one night tells me he just “isn’t into it” unless it’s without a condom or anal, and then, despite my protests, proceeds to shove his unwrapped cock in my cunt and pump away thinking I’ll just get so lost in the moment I’ll stop asking him to put on a condom.
+I have to physically push him off and out.

-I’ve never been raped, and I only have a few nights I don’t remember, but I’ve been coerced time after time after time, I’ve said No many times and either been made to feel guilty or been placated until I went along with something I didn’t want to do.
-This is what consenting sex looks like?
-This is what being sexually liberated in our society looks like?
-Being a single woman who enjoys sex means I have to constantly be defending my body and my morals, because if left to their own devices men will revert to treating me as nothing more than a collection of holes for their own use?
-This is acceptable?
+I’ve never been raped, and I only have a few nights I don’t remember, but I’ve been coerced time after time after time.
+I’ve said “No” many times and either been made to feel guilty or been placated until I went along with something I didn’t want to do.
+Is this what consenting sex looks like?
+Is this what being sexually liberated in our society looks like?
+Does being a single woman who enjoys sex mean I have to constantly defend my body and my morals because, if left to their own devices, men will revert to treating me as nothing more than a collection of holes for their own use?
+Is this acceptable?
 Is this the price a woman has to pay if she chooses not to be celibate?